Introduction to Subnetting

 • There are five IP classes.

-• We can use only three classes: A, B, and C, to provide network addressing.
+• You can use only three classes (A, B, and C) for network addressing.

-• An IP address consists of two addresses: network address and host address.
+• An IP address consists of two parts: the network address and the host address.

 • Network addresses create IP subnets.
 An IP subnet is a group of devices having the same network address.

-• Host addresses provide a unique identity to devices in IP subnets.
+• Host addresses provide a unique identity to each device within an IP subnet.

 • Default IP subnets provide more IP addresses than a typical network needs.

-• Subnetting allows us to break default IP subnets into small subnets.
+• Subnetting allows you to split a default IP subnet into smaller subnets.

 • Subnetting does not create new subnets.
 It breaks the existing subnet into smaller subnets.